 Yale Divinity School teems with diverse ideas and interests, offering resources for people on many varied paths.
-Here at Sterling Divinity Quadrangle, the richness of students’ experience and opportunity is enhanced by the robust presence of Berkeley Divinity School, the Institute of Sacred Music, and Andover Newton Seminary, as well as ongoing research and engagement resources and programs including the Divinity Library, the Center for Faith and Culture, and the Jonathan Edwards Center.
+Here at Sterling Divinity Quadrangle, the richness of students’ experience and opportunity is enhanced by the robust presence of Andover Newton Seminary, Berkeley Divinity School, and the Institute of Sacred Music, as well as ongoing research and engagement resources and programs including the Center for Faith and Culture, the Center for Continuing Education, and the Jonathan Edwards Center.

 Berkeley, the Episcopal seminary at Yale, is essentially part of YDS, albeit with distinct aspects of its identity and mission.
 Much the same is true of Andover Newton, which provides students preparation for leadership in locally governed, historically congregational religious organizations and faith communities while they earn their YDS degrees.
 The ISM is an interdisciplinary graduate center whose students enroll in and receive their degrees from either YDS or the Yale School of Music while engaging deeply with sacred music, worship, and the arts.